thuydang/thuydang.github.io/_posts/2019-11-24-Blogging-With-Jekyll.md

 **Solution:**

 1. Remove all indication of language highlight, just keep the fence block.
+Compile pages.
+Add programming language to the fence block.
+It works magically!!!

 OR

 2. Wrap the code around hightlight - endhighlight tags.
 Now language and linenos (line number) can be set.

 ~~~